Thill799/financialapp-vanilla.js/README.md

-This is my financial app written with vanilla JavaScript, HTML5, & CC3.
+This is my financial app written with HTML5, CSS3, Bootstrap, and Vanilla JavaScript.